phyletica/phyletica.github.io/index.md

-On this site, you can find more information about our ongoing [research][9], [teaching][10], and [software development][11], as well as read our [blog][12] where we post along the way.
+On this site, you can find more information about our ongoing [research][9], [teaching][10], and [software development][11], as well as read our [blog][12] where we (occasionally) post along the way.
 Thanks for visiting.

  [1]: {{ site.baseurl }}/
  [2]: http://www.nsf.gov/awardsearch/showAward?AWD_ID=1308885&HistoricalAwards=false